Home | What's New | Ragtime Sources

 • Johnson's "Indian" hit Iola was first published as an intermezzo (below) with lyrics added to the song (below) after it became a hit.
 The irony is that the composition was initially named after a town in Kansas (Iola, Kansas) and not an Indian (Jasen and Tichenor 1978:39).

 • Pseudonyms: It is believed that Johnson used the pseudonym "Raymond Birch" for a number of his compositions (see below).
-Recent research by Bill Edwards, however, has shown that Fannie B. Woods, previously thought to have been another pseudonym for Charles L. Johnson, is in fact a real (female) composer.
-As such, the composition called Sweetness previously attributed to Johnson is instead composed by a real person named Fannie B. Woods.
-Likewise, Bill Edwards (and Nora Hulse) are currently conducting research that would suggest that Ethel Earnist, another pseudonym previously attributed to Johnson (for the composition Peanuts: A Nutty Rag (1911), available here from the The Lester S. Levy Sheet Music Collection), is also a real (female) composer.
-As such, I have removed the entries for Sweetness and Peanuts from this essay.
+Recent research by Bill Edwards, however, has shown that Fannie B Woods, previously thought to have been another pseudonym for Charles L Johnson, is in fact a real (female) composer.
+As such, the composition called Sweetness – previously attributed to Johnson – is instead composed by a real person named Fannie B Woods.
+Likewise, Bill Edwards (and Nora Hulse) are currently conducting research that would suggest that Ethel Earnist, another pseudonym previously attributed to Johnson (for the composition Peanuts: A Nutty Rag (1911), available here from the The Lester S Levy Sheet Music Collection), is also a real (female) composer.
+As such, I have removed the entries that were below for Sweetness and Peanuts from this essay.

 • Jasen and Jones (2000:60) discuss Johnson's willingness to advertise his services as an arranger for rank amateurs, selling his services to those who asked for them, despite his commercial success as a composer in his own right.
 One example they provide is the French Auto Cylinder Oil Waltz written by Johnson at the request of an oil company in Marshalltown, Iowa.